HKSSY/COMP3335_GP13/wordpresssecurity/improve_system_security/step8.md

 ## Configure the Live Traffic function

 You can view it by visiting the "Wordfence" and "Tool" buttons from the left side sidebar menu.
 The default setting of traffic logging mode is "SECURITY ONLY".
-In this case, for analyzing the traffic we will change the logging mode to "ALL TRAFFIC".
+In this case, for analyzing the traffic we will change the logging mode to "ALL TRAFFIC" and click the "SAVE CHANGES" button to save the change.

 ![Select all traffic logging mode](https://raw.githubusercontent.com/HKSSY/katacoda-scenarios/main/wordpresssecurity/improve_system_security/image/wordfence_live_traffic_mode.png)

+g